tashikomaaa/tasky/README.md

 ```

 ### Add New Features

+- Modify `src/cli.js` to add new commands.
-- To add new commands, modify `src/cli.js` and implement the logic in `src/manager.js` or a new module.
+- Implement new functionality in `src/manager.js` or a separate module.
-- Follow the modular design pattern for maintainability.
+- Follow the modular design for maintainability.

 ### Testing

-Test the application locally by running multiple commands and observing logs, resource usage, and process management behavior.
+To test, run multiple commands and observe logs, resource usage, and process management behavior.

 ---

-## Roadmap
+## 🗺️ Roadmap

 ### Planned Features

-- Clustering support for scaling applications across CPU cores.
+- **Clustering Support**: Scale applications across multiple CPU cores.
-- Log filtering and search capabilities.
+- **Log Filtering & Search**: Advanced log filtering and search capabilities.
-- Integration with Docker for containerized process management.
+- **Docker Integration**: Manage processes running inside Docker containers.
-- API for remote process control.
+- **Remote API**: API support for managing processes remotely.

 ---

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
+We welcome contributions!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
-3. Submit a pull request with detailed explanations of your changes.
+3. Open a pull request with a detailed description of your changes.

 ---

-## License
+## 📝 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.

 ---

-## Acknowledgments
+## 💬 Acknowledgments

-This project was inspired by [PM2](https://pm2.keymetrics.io/), a robust process manager for Node.js. tasky is a lightweight alternative for simpler use cases.
+Inspired by [PM2](https://pm2.keymetrics.io/), **Tasky** is a lightweight alternative for managing Node.js processes.

 ---

-## Contact
+## 📬 Contact

-For questions or feedback, feel free to contact [Aldwin moutarlier](mailto:tashikomaa@gmail.com).
+For questions or feedback, feel free to contact [Aldwin Moutarlier](mailto:tashikomaa@gmail.com).